News 2003

 12 February 2003

-(Standards Board for England website) The Board, which deals with complaints of misconduct by councillors, had received a complaint against Cllr Eileen Tucker of Hartley Parish Council on 22 July 2002.
-At a meeting Mrs Tucker had said the council's insurance covered kite flying on Northfield in spite of the presence of high voltage cables.
-The case officer found that the insurers had not been properly informed of the hazard by the council, but as Mrs Tucker said she thought the clerk had done this, they "could not conclude" that she had intended to mislead people.
+Standards Board dismiss complaint against Hartley Councillor The Board, which deals with complaints of misconduct by councillors, had received a complaint against Hartley Parish Councillor.
+At a meeting they had said the council's insurance covered kite flying on Northfield in spite of the presence of high voltage cables.
+The case officer found that the insurers had not been properly informed of the hazard by the council, but as the councillor said they thought the clerk had done this, they "could not conclude" that they had intended to mislead people.

 6 February 2003